-If you are unable to find true authentic door hardware, look for vintage inspired ones like some of the options here:
+If you are unable to find true authentic door hardware, look for vintage inspired ones like some of these options:

-I was then able to bring in furniture I already had including a round glass table with black iron chairs and centered those on a new round outdoor rug that fits the space perfectly.
+I was then able to bring in furniture I already had including a round glass table with black iron chairs.
+Next I centered those items on a new round outdoor rug that fits the space perfectly.

-In one corner I added a chair and small table for extra seating and finished off the other three corners with flowers and plants.
-To wrap things up, I hung string lights on the ceiling which lights up the space at night and creates an intimate space for evenings with family and friends.
+In one corner I added a chair and small table for extra seating.
+In the other three corners I added flowers and plants.
+To wrap things up, I hung string lights on the ceiling.
+These light up the space at night and creates an intimate space for evenings with family and friends.

 Hang out with me in Stories for all the